Massive Star Formation in Overdense Regions of the Early Universe: Results

 \subsection{Halo Characteristics within the Overdense Regions}

 We begin our quantitative analysis of the haloes by examining the halo mass - temperature plane of the haloes from our simulation clusters.
-In Figure \ref{Fig:MT} we show the halo mass against the halo temperature, haloes from different clusters are coloured as indicated in the legend (orange for the ControlRegion, blue for Cluster1, red for Cluster2 and green for Cluster3).
+In Figure \ref{Fig:MT} we show the halo mass against the halo temperature, haloes from different clusters are coloured as indicated in the legend (orange for the ControlRegion, blue for Cluster1, red for Cluster2 and black for Cluster3).
 The gas temperature is calculated by taking the density weighted average value at the halo virial radius.
 From Figure \ref{Fig:MT} we can see that the halos follow a trend of increasing temperature with mass as expected in this low mass (density) regime.
-Above a halo mass of $\rm{M_{Halo}} \sim 10^6$ \msolar the temperatures begin to stabilise (and the scatter decreases) as either \molH cooling (or perhaps for some small number of cells cooling due to neutral Hydrogen) start to radiatively cool the gas and restrict further heating.
-The collapsing haloes found in Cluster1, Cluster2 and Cluster3 have central temperatures of only a few hundred Kelvin.\\ In Figure \ref{Fig:dMdt_CanCool} we plot the halo growth rate as a function of halo mass.
+The star forming haloes from the ControlRegion, Cluster2 and Cluster3 are marked by open circles and have virial temperatures of between a few hundred Kelvin up to almost $10^4$ Kelvin.
+The higher temperatures seen in some of these massive, star forming, haloes is due to the impact of stellar feedback (see \S \ref{Sec:Onset}). \\ In Figure \ref{Fig:dMdt_CanCool} we plot the halo growth rate as a function of halo mass.
 Furthermore, we include only those haloes which have calculated cooling times (from Grackle) which are a factor of 10 shorter than the Hubble time at this redshift.
 We choose cooling times which are only a tenth of the Hubble time given the very early age of the Universe at this epoch and hence it's comparatively short age.
-An interesting pattern emerges.
-The figure becomes bi-modal with a clear difference in the growth rates of haloes in the ControlRegion and Cluster1 and some rapidly growing haloes in Cluster2 and Cluster3.
-This is consistent with the masses of the haloes as shown in Figure \ref{Fig:MassRedshift}.
-The Cluster2 and Cluster3 regions contain more massive and hence more rapidly growing haloes compared to the haloes in the ControlRegion and Cluster1.
-In many respects Cluster1 aligns very closely with the Control Region and it appears that even within this highly overdense region the region enclosing Cluster1 is more similar to a mean density region.
-Cluster2 and Cluster3 on the other-hand clearly show marked differences compared to a cosmic mean density region containing both rapidly growing haloes and some whose growth aligns more closely with haloes found in regions of cosmic mean density. \\ To guide the eye we mark with a dashed horizontal line the critical growth rate for a halo of mass $10^6$ \msolarc, temperature, T = 1000 K, and a \molH fraction of $f_{H_2} = 10^{-4}$.
-For such a (fiducial) halo $\left.\frac{dM}{dt}\right\vert_{crit} \approx 1$ \msolaryrc (see also Eqn \ref{Eqn:CriticalRate}).
-Haloes exceeding this (approximate) growth rate may generate sufficient dynamical heating values which exceed the \molH cooling rate for the same set of values.
-The halo growth in this case (i.e. dM/dt) is computed by calculating the finite difference in halo masses between the current and previous data output.
-What we see is that a large fraction of halos from Cluster2 and Cluster3 exceed the critical threshold and hence cannot cool (for the assumed input values).
-Note that for the halo in Cluster2 which has already started to undergo gravitational collapse the growth rate is comparatively low ($\dot{M}_{halo} \sim 5 \times 10^{-1}$ \msolaryrc).
-For this halo the growth has started to slow and the halo is no longer being dynamically heated - this is likely why star formation is now possible.
-Had we taken the maximum, rather than the instantaneous growth rate of each halo then the halo's value would be much higher. \\
+Comparing to the full Hubble time at this epoch would be misleading and we use the, admittedly somewhat arbitrary, value of one tenth the Hubble value to be conservative. \\ The overall distribution shows a large scatter with values ranging from $10^{-3}$ \msolaryr to greater than 1 \msolaryrc.
+The dashed horizontal line shows the critical growth rate that must be achieved to drive dynamical heating which can offset cooling due to \molHc.
+The critical growth rate is for a halo of mass $10^6$ \msolarc, temperature, T = 1000 K, and a \molH fraction of $f_{H_2} = 10^{-4}$.
+A handful of haloes (predominantly from Cluster2 and Cluster3) show mass growth rates exceeding this critical value.
+Additionally, three of the five star forming haloes have growth rates significantly above the critical rates while also being in a regime where atomic cooling may not yet be fully active given the haloes relatively low temperatures.
+The halo growth rates in this case (i.e. dM/dt) is computed by calculating the finite difference in halo masses between the current and previous data output. \\